-In 2021, approximately 90% of our coal sales volume was sold as a thermal product with the remaining 10% sold as metallurgical.
-However, due to the significantly higher value and selling price of our metallurgical coals compared to thermal coals, our metallurgical segment contributed around 52% of our sales revenue in 2021.
+In 2022, approximately 90% of our coal volumes were sold as thermal products with the remaining 10% sold as metallurgical products.
+However, due to the significantly higher value and selling price of our metallurgical coals compared to thermal coals, our metallurgical segment contributed around 58% of our total sales revenue in 2022.

 We seek to establish long-term relationships with customers through exemplary customer service while operating safe and environmentally responsible mines.
 The commercial environment in which we operate is very competitive.
-We compete with domestic and international coal producers, traders or brokers, and non-coal based power producers, as well as with electric arc based steel producers.
+We compete with domestic and international coal producers, traders or brokers, and non-coal based power producers, as well as with electric arcbased steel producers.
 We compete using price, coal quality, transportation, optionality, customer administration, reputation, and reliability.